Late Model Restoration gives you a closer look at some of the rare Fox Body Mustangs offered from Ford throughout the late 70s and early 90s!

-Celebrating 20 years of the Mustang brought about another limited edition that payed tribute to the classic Mustang G.T.
-350 of 1964.
-These cars, which were all based off of a standard 1984 Mustang (Hatchback or Convertible), were built in just 35 days and featured an Oxford White exterior with red trim and a red interior.
+Celebrating 20 years of the Mustang brought about another limited edition that paid tribute to the classic Mustang GT350 of 1964.
+This 1984 Mustang GT350 were all based on a standard 1984 Mustang (Hatchback or Convertible).
+These were built in just 35 days and featured an Oxford White exterior with red trim and a red interior.
 Of the 5,260 anniversary Mustangs made available, only 104 Turbo GT350 convertible models were created, each featuring the 2.3L turbocharged engine option.
 In all, it’s been reported that only 350 of the cars, both hatchback and convertible, featured the turbo engine.

 With only 47 SVO Mustangs Rolling out of Dearborn with Sage Green paint, between 1985 and 86, this is possibly one of the rarest Fox Body Mustangs on the road today.
 20 Models made were produced and marketed as Hertz rental cars making the original examples even more desirable amongst Fox purists and SVO fanatics.
 If you find an SVO rocking the paint code 4E you’re truly standing in rare company, so snag a picture or make the purchase, because there’s no telling when or if you’ll see one again!

-Even rarer than the Sage Green SVO is this wild Fox straight from the mind of Ford Racing legend, Jack Roush!
+Even rarer than the Sage Green SVO is this wild Roush Fox Body straight from the mind of Ford Racing legend, Jack Roush!
 Dubbed the “Performance Leader Mustang” this one-off special edition proposal featured a Twin-Turbo 351c.i. engine that pushed 400hp with only 8psi pushing through the turbos.
-Often thought of as the grandfather of the 93 Cobra this car featured tasteful styling upgrades that eventually inspired the SVT produced vehicle.
-Ahead of it’s time and axed by the hand of a recession we got only one example of this car which can be seen today at the Roush Museum in Livonia, Michigan.
+Often thought of as the grandfather of the 93 Cobra, this car featured tasteful styling upgrades that eventually inspired the SVT-produced vehicle.
+Ahead of its time and axed by the hand of a recession we got only one example of this car which can be seen today at the Roush Museum in Livonia, Michigan.

 After a failed Marketing contest idea by 7-Up Bottling Company, Ford was left with a concept, a car, and nothing special to do for the Mustang’s 25th Anniversary which in turn birthed the 1990 Special Edition Convertible!
 Dubbed the 7-Up Edition by enthusiasts, this LX convertible featured GT Turbine Wheels, White top/interior, and coated in a beautiful shade of Emerald Green Paint.
 Ford only produced 4,103 “7-Up” models in 1990, but it was enough to stimulate sales and carry the Mustang through the Anniversary year with ease!

-Another Ford “Feature Car” (the Vibrant Red 1992 “Summer Special”) was produced with the same purpose of the “7-Up” and was released during a time of struggling sales to boost sales numbers.
-Offered with a special appearance package, this car featured body color trim, white top, white pony wheels, sport style spoiler, and a white/black interior combo to attract young buyers and bring customers into Ford Showrooms.
-Only 2,193 units were produced in 1992 which only adds value to it’s tasteful appearance and makes it highly sought after!
+Another Ford “Feature Car” was the Vibrant Red 1992 Mustang “Summer Special” Edition that was produced with the same purpose as the “7-Up” and was released during a time of struggling sales to boost sales numbers.
+Offered with a special appearance package, this car featured body-color trim, white top, white pony wheels, sport style spoiler, and a white/black interior combo to attract young buyers and bring customers into Ford showrooms.
+Only 2,193 units were produced in 1992 which only adds value to its tasteful appearance and makes it highly sought after!